About the Alabama Lottery

 The legislation sets up a seven-member gaming commission.
 The members would be appointed by state leaders.
 The commission would issue licenses to operate casinos and would regulate the state lottery.
 Additionally, the commission would be required to file annual reports detailing gambling revenue.

-The gambling package is now awaiting approval in the Alabama House.
+The gambling package did not pass in the most recent legislative session, but it could potentially be revived and come to a vote in a special session or early next year.
 If it’s passed by the legislature, it will become a ballot measure for voters to consider in November 2022.